danielqing/turingant.github.io/about.md

 permalink: /about/
 ---

 I am freelance developer.
-Currently doing more in backend, actually in Python and Django.
+Currently doing more in backend, actually in C/C++,Java and Python.

-email: agus[at]python.web.id
+email: turingant@126.com